 Structure of the Pleurae

 There are two pleurae in the body – one covering each lung.
-They consist of a serous membrane – this is a layer of mesothelial cells, supported by connective tissue.
+They consist of a serous membrane – a layer of simple squamous cells, supported by connective tissue.
 This simple squamous epithelial layer is also known as the mesothelium.

 Each pleura can be divided into two parts:

 - Visceral pleura – covers the lungs.

 - Parietal pleura – covers the internal surface of the thoracic cavity.

 These two parts are continuous with each other at the hilum of each lung.
 There is a potential space between the viscera and parietal pleura, known as the pleural cavity.

 We shall now consider the structures of the pleurae in more detail.

 The parietal pleura covers the internal surface of the thoracic cavity.
 It is thicker than the visceral pleura, and can be subdivided according to the part of the body that it is contact with: